10 Headline Blueprints That Work Like Crazy

 Not just “Here is your interview checklist” but “Here is your ‘Acing Any Interview’ checklist”.

-Not just “Here’s your wedding checklist” but “Here is your ‘The Perfect Wedding’ checklist”.
+Not just “Here’s your wedding checklist” but “Here is your ‘The Perfect Wedding’ checklist” including; buffet, the reception and even to plan a bachelor party, where you can have the best adult toys for fun.

 A good name adds more desirability to the checklist.